Morning, Thursday, 2nd April 2020

 Areas for discussion include:

-- The recent consultation on reform to the regulatory system - including plans to introduce a new Building Safety Regulator and criminal sanctions for non-compliance - and with legislation expected in the next parliamentary session; and
+- Plans to introduce a new Building Safety Regulator - backed by strong sanctions for non-compliance - and with the Building Safety Bill expected in this parliamentary session;

-- Phase 2 of the Grenfell Tower Inquiry, where hearings are expected to begin early next year.
+- Phase 2 of the Grenfell Tower Inquiry, where hearings are due to resume later this month;

-Further speakers include: Andrew Carpenter, Chief Executive, Structural Timber Association and Chief Executive, Construction Excellence South West; Jane Duncan, Chair, Expert Advisory Group for Fire Safety and Past President, Royal Institute of British Architects; and Laura Hughes, Manager, General Insurance, Association of British Insurers.
+Further speakers include: Andrew Carpenter, Structural Timber Association and Construction Excellence South West; Jane Duncan, Expert Advisory Group for Fire Safety and Laura Hughes, Association of British Insurers.

-Chairing is Rt Hon the Lord Stunell, Liberal Democrat Lords Spokesperson for Construction.
+The chairs are Rt Hon the Lord Stunell, Liberal Democrat Lords Spokesperson for Construction and Rt Hon the Lord Whitty.

 - Building regulations: the evolving landscape and priorities going forward;